Closures and changes to local roads in 2026

-From early January 2026, we need to close the section of Queens Drive between Rutherford and High Street until approximately 2029, and permanently close Block Road and Pharazyn Street north of Marsden Street.
-The northern section of the Riverbank car park will also close.
+Queens Drive between Rutherford and High Street is now closed until approximately 2029.
+Block Road and Pharazyn Street north of Marsden Street and the northern section of the Riverbank car park are also now permanently closed.

 We’ve provided some maps below so you can have a clear picture of the closed areas.